johnpuddephatt/leedscommunityhomes/_drafts/staff-vacancy-community-led-housing-clh-advisor.md

 **Salary**: £28,000 for 28 hours (£35,000 p/a full time equivalent)

-**Holiday**: 25 days per annum plus bank holidays _pro rata_, increasing by a day a year to a maximum of 30 days
+**Holiday**: 25 days per annum plus bank holidays pro-rata increasing by a day a year to a maximum of 30 days

 **Location**: Based at the LCH office with flexibility to work from home/remotely occasionally.
 Regular travel around the region and sometimes nationally.